 - A light bulb (but, of course!).

-STEP 1: Take your lamp cord and locate the 2 metal prongs at the end of the wire.
+Take your lamp cord and locate the 2 metal prongs at the end of the wire.

 STEP 3: Insert the lamp cord through the top of the pendant lamp.